handshake-org/libhns/INSTALL.md

 You may also need to provide a parameter like `--with-random=/dev/urandom` to configure as it cannot detect the presence of a random number generating device for a target system.
-The `--prefix` parameter specifies where c-ares will be installed.
+The `--prefix` parameter specifies where hns will be installed.
 If `configure` completes successfully, do `make` and `make install` as usual.

 In some cases, you may be able to simplify the above commands to as